Gyromitrin: Mechanism of toxicity

 Other N-methyl-N-formylhydrazone derivatives have been isolated in subsequent research, although they are present in smaller amounts.
 These other compounds would also produce monomethylhydrazine when hydrolyzed, although it remains unclear how much each contributes to the false morel's toxicity.

 The toxins react with pyridoxal 5-phosphate—the activated form of pyridoxine—and form a hydrazone.
 This reduces production of the neurotransmitter GABA via decreased activity of glutamic acid decarboxylase, which gives rise to the neurological symptoms.
 MMH also causes oxidative stress leading to methemoglobinemia.
-Additionally during the metabolism of MMH, N-methyl-N-formylhydrazine is produced; this then undergoes cytochrome P450 regulated oxidative metabolism which via reactive nitrosamide intermediates leads to formation of methyl radicals which lead to liver necrosis.
+Additionally during the metabolism of MMH, N-methyl-N-formylhydrazine is produced; this then undergoes cytochrome P450 oxidative metabolism which produces large amounts of hepatotoxic free radicals in a manner similar to the metabolism of carbon tetrachloride.
 Inhibition of diamine oxidase (histaminase) elevates histamine levels, resulting in headaches, nausea, vomiting, and abdominal pain.
 Giving pyridoxine to rats poisoned with gyromitrin inhibited seizures, but did not prevent liver damage.

 The toxicity of gyromitrin varies greatly according to the animal species being tested.
 Tests of administering gyromitrin to mice to observe the correlation between the formation of MMH and stomach pH have been performed.
 Higher levels of formed MMH were observed in the stomachs of the mice than were observed in control tests under less acidic conditions.
 The conclusions drawn were that the formation of MMH in a stomach is likely a result of acid hydrolysis of gyromitrin rather than enzymatic metabolism.
 Based on this animal experimentation, it is reasonable to infer that a more acidic stomach environment would transform more gyromitrin into MMH, independent of the species in which the reaction is occurring.

 The median lethal dose (LD_{50}) is 244 mg/kg in mice, 50–70 mg/kg in rabbits, and 30–50 mg/kg in humans.
 The toxicity is largely due to the MMH that is created; about 35% of ingested gyromitrin is transformed to MMH.
 Based on this conversion, the LD_{50} of MMH in humans has been estimated to be 1.6–4.8 mg/kg in children, and 4.8–8 mg/kg in adults.